Who are Partner Visas for?

 If you are in a de facto relationship you must demonstrate that:

-- Your de facto relationship had existed for at least 12 months before applying for this visa.
+- Your de facto relationship has existed for at least 12 months before applying for the visa.

 Please note Same-sex couples can apply under this subclass and use the same criteria.

 If you are in either a marital or de facto relationship, you must show a mutual commitment to a shared life as husband and wife (or as de facto partners), to the exclusion of all others: